Qijia-He/weighted_CVE/README.md

 # Dealing with positivity violations in mediation analysis via weighted controlled effects
-*With application to assessing immune correlates of protection in antigen-experienced participants*

 This repository contains the simulation code for paper 'Dealing with positivity violations in mediation analysis via weighted controlled effects, with application to assessing immune correlates of